C0D1UM/technical-standard/django/python-style-guide/README.md

 * third party libraries
 * local modules

-Each group should be sorted lexicographically, ignoring case,separate by a newline, e.g.
+Each group should be sorted lexicographically, ignoring case, separate by an empty line, e.g.

 ```python
 import collections